torchbox/django-pattern-library/CONTRIBUTING.md

    Verify that the pattern library is working as you expect it to on your local build.

-8. Upload the latest version to PyPI (requires credentials, ask someone named in `pyproject.toml` authors): `poetry publish`
+8. Upload the latest version to PyPI (requires credentials, ask someone named in the [maintainers listed on PyPI](https://pypi.org/project/django-pattern-library/)): `poetry publish`